-Edge-of-the-earth views across the Pacific, wood and stone details bringing nature right into your room—Ventana Resort is a place to go and not just relax and be pampered, but a place to fill your spirit too.
-Its rooms and main buildings perched on steep hillsides, surrounded by 243 acres/98 hectares of lush forests, this resort almost feels like a secret enclave in the woods.
-Throughout the resort, wood and stone details reflect the nature-all-around you feel.
-It really can’t get much better than to soak in a hot tub while looking out on the meadows and redwoods, or standing on your private balcony, trying to figure our what smells more amazing: the ocean breeze, or your morning coffee.
+Edge-of-the-earth views across the Pacific, wood and stone details bringing nature right into your room—Ventana Big Sur (formerly Ventana Inn & Spa) is a place not just to relax, but to fill your spirit too.
+Surrounded by 243 acres of lush forests, this resort almost feels like a secret enclave in the woods, and its wood and stone details enhance that nature-all-around-you ambience, leaving you to wonder what smells more amazing: the ocean breeze, or your morning coffee.

-Insider’s tip: Find exquisite ceramics, jewellery, and paintings by leading Big Sur artists and artisans in the Gallery at Ventana.
+Insider tip: Browse exquisite ceramics, jewelry, and paintings by leading Big Sur artists and artisans in the resort’s Glass House Gallery.